voxel51/api-py/WALKTHROUGH.md

 ## Using the Client Library and CLI

-The client library allows a Platform User to perform actions, view data, perform queries, request jobs, download output and more!
-All actions on the platform are done as a user, meaning the requests must be authenticated.
+The client library allows a Platform User to perform actions, view Data, perform queries, run Jobs, download their outputs, and more!
+All actions on the platform are done as a User, meaning the requests must be authenticated.

 ### Step 1: Authenticating [(Full Docs)](https://voxel51.com/docs/api/?python#authentication)